aternosgames/odessa/README.md

 # odessa
-Customizable, multi-version and easy-to-use game framework built on Glowstone
+Customizable, multi-version and easy-to-use game framework built on top of the Bukkit API